Senjai/multitenancy/README.md

 on page 138, account_path also needs to be defined.
 So the route that you make subsequently needs to be aliased.

+Note that because edit_account_path is used in the _login partial thats shared with the application it should be in fact called as subscribem.edit_account_path

 ***

 ## Page 139